osrf/gazebo_user_guide/src/modifying_style.md

 Style Guide {#modifying__style}
 ==

 Gazebo uses C++ as its primary development language.
-[Google's style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) has said it best with, "As every C++ programmer knows, the language has many powerful features, but this power brings with it complexity, which in turn can make code more bug-prone and harder to read and maintain.
+[Google's style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) says it best:

+> As every C++ programmer knows, the language has many powerful features, but this power brings with it complexity, which in turn can make code more bug-prone and harder to read and maintain.
+>
-The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code.
-These rules exist to keep the code base manageable while still allowing coders to use C++ language features productively."
+> The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code.
+These rules exist to keep the code base manageable while still allowing coders to use C++ language features productively.

 For the most part, Gazebo adheres to the [Google C++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).
 The rest of this document covers instances where Gazebo differs.

 ## Checking your code

-Gazebo maintains a shell script that can be used to check your codes style.
+Gazebo includes a shell script that can be used to check your code style.

 In the root of the Gazebo source directory, run:

     sh tools/code_check.sh

 The output should produce no errors.
+This script is also run by the [continuous integration system](http://build.osrfoundation.org) that builds and tests Gazebo.

 ## Naming

+We first define the kinds of naming schemes that are used:

 - CamelCased: The first letter of each word is capitalized.
 - camelCased: The first left of each word after the first is capitalized.